-Attended weekly meetings and served on two sub-committees to discuss and improve diversity, equity, and inclusion at the UW Department of Biology.
-Such discussions were driven by attempts to enact the actionable items the graduate students wished to see in the "Letter to UW Biology Community" (See GLADE below).

-- Diversity and Equity sub-committee: Faculty search | UW Department of Biology | September 2017 January 2019 Evaluated and scored 200+ diversity statements, participated in 50+ virtual interviews, and participated in the in-person interviews of 21 faculty candidates. - Graduate-Led Action on Diversity and Equity (GLADE) UW Biology graduate students February 2017 2018 One of the 15 original authors of the Letter to the Department of Biology.
+- Attended weekly meetings and served on two sub-committees to discuss and improve diversity, equity, and inclusion at the UW Department of Biology, supporting the implementation of actionable items outlined in the "Letter to UW Biology Community."
+(See GLADE below). - Diversity and Equity sub-committee: Faculty search | UW Department of Biology | September 2017 January 2019 Evaluated and scored 200+ diversity statements, participated in 50+ virtual interviews, and participated in the in-person interviews of 21 faculty candidates. - Graduate-Led Action on Diversity and Equity (GLADE) UW Biology graduate students February 2017 2018 One of the 15 original authors of the Letter to the Department of Biology.
 The letter defines 19 actionable items the members of the Department of Biology can take to improve diversity, equity, and inclusion within the department.
 This letter was circulated and signed by 69 members of the Department (graduate students and staff).
 The letter is available upon request - or can be viewed here.

-Professional development advisor of MAES student chapter | UC Irvine | April 2014 - 2015
+Professional development advisor of MAES student chapter UC Irvine April 2014 - 2015